Wangxiaoyue-lab/.github/profile/README.md

 ## Simple Introduction for our repositorys
 ### Published

+### Pipeline
+- PICASSO: the code base of single cell omics
+- VINCI: the code base of bulk omics
+- FISHER: the code base of statistics and machine learning

 ### Infrastructure
 - .github: basic configuration
-- PICASSO: the code base of single cell omics
 - SHANNON: the konwledge base of single cell omics
-- FISHER: the code base of statistics and machine learning
 - cyber: the system of project management and result report
 - JET: the code accelerating R
+- package_and_debug: the packages you should install and the bugs need to be solved
 <!--

 **Here are some ideas to get you started:**